shuozhixu/MaterLett_2025/README.md

 ## Lattice parameters and elastic constants

-Use the [EAM potential](https://www.ctcms.nist.gov/potentials/entry/2020--Farkas-D-Caro-A--Fe-Ni-Cr-Co-Al/2020--Farkas-D--Fe-Ni-Cr-Co-Al--LAMMPS--ipr1.html).
 Calculate its lattice parameters and elastic constants at 0 K, 300 K, ..., 1033 K. The last is the maximum temperature used in [the creep experiments](https://doi.org/10.1016/j.actamat.2022.118600).
 You decide what intermediate temperatures you will study, based on the need of CPFEM.

 Follow [a previous GitHub repository](https://github.com/shuozhixu/Modelling_2024).